thorsten/phpMyFAQ/docs/installation.md

 ## 2.8 Enabling LDAP or Microsoft Active Directory support

-If you're entered the correct LDAP or Microsoft Active Directory information during the installation you have to enable the LDAP or Microsoft Active Directory support in the configuration in the admin backend.
+If you're entered the correct LDAP or Microsoft Active Directory information during the installation, you have to enable the LDAP or Microsoft Active Directory support in the configuration in the admin backend.
 Now your user can authenticate themselves in phpMyFAQ against your LDAP server or a Microsoft Active Directory server.

-If you need special options for your LDAP or ADS configuration you can change the LDAP configuration in the admin configuration panel.
+If you need special options for your LDAP or ADS configuration, you can change the LDAP configuration in the admin configuration panel.

-If you want to add LDAP support later, you can use the file **config/ldap.php.original** as template and if you rename it to **config/ldap.php** you can use the LDAP features as well after you enabled it in the administration backend.
+If you want to add LDAP support later, you can use the file **config/ldap.php.original** as template, and if you rename it to **config/ldap.php** you can use the LDAP features as well after you enabled it in the administration backend.

 ## 2.9 Using Microsoft Entra ID